lwolf/konsumerator/README.md

 **Konsumerator** is a Kubernetes operator intended to automate management and resource allocations for kafka consumers.

-> This software is active development phase, logic and CRD structure could change between versions.
+> This software is in active development phase, any logic and CRD structure could change between versions.
 > Use on your own risk.

 Operator creates and manages `Consumer` CRD.